rabutler/rabutler.github.io/_drafts/incorporating-static-ggvis-figures-into-a-blog.md

 ~~~

 Finally, my initial testing indicates that jQuery-ui.min.css and shiny-ggvis.js are not required to get the ggvis figures to show up.
 However, since I've only tested this on a few figures, I've left the references in for now.

+### Jekyll Template Modifications

+If you are using Jekyll, then you may be interested in the few modifications I made to the template files.
+While the file names are specific to the theme I use, the method will scale to other themes.

+First, I only include the above links if the post will include ggvis figures; no use linking to unused libraries if they aren't necessary.
+To do this, in my front matter of my post (md or html) I add `add_ggvis: true` if the post will have a ggvis figure.
+Next, I created a new file in the \_include folder called \_ggvis\_scripts.html.
+This file includes all of the above links, except for the link to jQuery.
+Because I need jQuery in every page, it is included in \_head.html.
+Finally, in \_head.html, I added the following:

+{% highlight liquid %}
+{% raw %}
+{% if page.add_ggvis == true %}
+{% include _ggvis_scripts.html %}
+{% endif %} {% endraw %}
+{% endhighlight %}

 ## Examples